 For all other information, WVDED will use a maximum score of 200 points for both priority and non-priority projects.
 The scoring sheets between the two projects will differ slightly.
-The non-priority projects' rubric will include secondary scoring criteria for speed of network and other technical capabilities.
-The non-priority projects' scoring rubric will include secondary scoring criteria for speed of network and other technical capabilities.
-To accommodate these additional criteria, the maximum number of points for the secondary criteria for non-priority projects are distributed differently than for priority projects.
+The priority projects' rubric will include a secondary criterion for Resiliency and Scalability, while the non-priority projects' rubric will include secondary scoring criterion for speed of network and other technical capabilities.
 Table 11 summarizes the two rubrics.